 - Nice Guy: He is a literal angel, after all.

 - Our Angels Are Different: Averted — he appears to be a very traditional angel, right down to the white robes and the halo.

 Detained at the concentration camp, he apparently used to work with Nimdok, but was arrested after refusing to condone his activities.
 He is very resentful towards Nimdok and makes this as clear as humanly possible.

-Asshole Victim: Yes, given what Nimdok did prior to the scenario, the prisoner has every right to hate him...but after saving a child from the camp, helping a man trapped in barbed wire escape and feel less pain, start to truly atone for his crimes, end Dr. Mengele's interference, activate the Golem AFTER giving ending ANOTHER person's pain, and finally, turning the ENTIRE TIDE of the conflict between the Lost Tribe and the Nazi regime by giving him control over the Golem, which Nimdok could have EASILY kept, it's hard not to be slightly miffed at the guy when his reply to you essentially saving his life for the second time is a smug 'So, you admit your crimes.' followed by him remorselessly killing you.
-Gee, thanks for not even a single 'thank you.'
+- Asshole Victim: Yes, given what Nimdok did prior to the scenario, the prisoner has every right to hate him.
+However, after saving a child from the camp, helping a man trapped in barbed wire escape and feel less pain, start to truly atone for his crimes, end Dr. Mengele's interference, activate the Golem after ending another person's pain, and finally turning the entire tide of the conflict between the Lost Tribe and the Nazi regime by giving him control over the Golem, which Nimdok could have EASILY kept, it's hard not to be slightly miffed at the guy when his reply to you essentially saving his life for the second time is a smug "So, you admit your crimes." followed by him remorselessly killing you.
+Gee, thanks for not even a single "thank you".

 Another inmate of the concentration camp, and one that's been used as part of a gruesome experiment: his eyes have been removed, jarred, and attached to wires connecting back into his eyesockets.

 - Blind Seer: Relieving him from his pain will allow him visions of the Allied Mastercomputers and the humans still on the moon.

 - Chekhov's Gun: The patient's eyes can later be used to activate the Golem.
 Just make sure to hide them before leaving the building or the reaction of the prisoners can ruin the whole scenario.